Interview with Zoe Eisenberg ’10

 Laura Bianca-Pruett is employed as a transportation planner at Foresquare Integrated Transportation Planning, after completing an internship at the Maryland Transit Administration in Baltimore.
 She is studying for a Masters degree in City and Regional Planning at Morgan State University, a program whose mission is to “improve the quality of life of diverse, urban populations.”

-Rickell “Kellz” Hill ’15 is teaching English for Campbell County Middle Schools as of Fall 2016, after completing a year of graduate study in the MEd in Reading program at Lynchburg College.
+Rickell “Kellz” Hill ’15 is teaching English for Campbell County Middle Schools as of Fall 2016, after completing a year of graduate study in the MEd in Reading program at University of Lynchburg.

 Becky (Rebecca) Eades ’08 is an editor and content creator at Seachange Global PR.
 Becky earned an MFA in Creative Writing/Poetry at University of North Carolina at Wilmington in May 2015.
 She has published poems in the literary magazines Stoneboat, Toad, and Rust + Moth.